10 Amazing New Vegetable Varieties Coming to Home Gardens Everywhere

 One of the highlights of my trip to the California Spring Trials was talking to Scott Mozingo from Burpee.
 It was my first stop on the tour and I could have talked to him all day about the three lines of vegetables that Burpee has put together: Foodie Fresh, Amazing Veggies, and Small Spaces.
 How can tomatoes, cucumbers, and peas be so exciting?
 Well, if you are a gardener with a small space, a foodie, or just want the very best quality of plants to grow in your garden, you will soon be as thrilled as I am with these 10 notable new vegetable varieties for the home garden.

 By contrast, hybrid seeds are bred in fields or greenhouses by painstakingly hand-pollinating different varieties of plants to create new and interesting traits.
 Some of the results of the hybrids are better than the parents, and some are worse.
-But, through plenty of experimentation, and then many years of subsequent testing for control and reliability, new hybrids with amazing new features are born.
+But, through plenty of experimentation followed by many years of testing for control and reliability, new hybrids with amazing new features are born.

 Pesto Party Basil